JosephJvB/tony-g/README.md

 I guess cos I filtered out some invalid videos today there were more tracks to query I also just fixed a bug where it was including ...meh... tracks.
 So maybe it was searching for more cos of that too.
-Lets run in full and see total tracks
+Lets run in full and see total tracks yeah that's lower now and I fixed a bug meaning more songs would not be found in Spotify so would need google search Confident that another run with limit 100 would WORK